przemekblasiak/PTBKit/README.md

 # PTBKit
 An iOS framework for building simple iOS applications using Parse as a backend.
-It is my BSc thesis project.